-DPFP is a defendant in litigation in which certain individual members have alleged that 2014 plan amendments to the Combined Pension Plan reducing the DROP interest rate and a related policy and procedure change to accelerate DROP distributions violated Article 16, Section 66 of the Texas Constitution.
+DPFP was a defendant in litigation in which certain individual members have alleged that 2014 plan amendments to the Combined Pension Plan reducing the DROP interest rate and a related policy and procedure change to accelerate DROP distributions violated Article 16, Section 66 of the Texas Constitution.
 On April 14, 2015, the district court entered judgment for DPFP, holding these amendments and changes are constitutional.
 As a result of this court decision, the Board voted on April 16, 2015 to implement the changes approved by the members.
 Plaintiffs appealed and on December 13, 2016, the Fifth District Court of Appeals rendered a decision affirming the district court's ruling.
 On January 24, 2017, plaintiffs filed a petition for review with the Texas Supreme Court.
-On June 1, 2018 the Texas Supreme Court granted review of the appeal.
-DPFP will continue to vigorously defend this lawsuit.
-The ultimate outcome cannot be determined at this time and, accordingly, no amounts related to these claims have been recorded in the accompanying financial statements as of December 31, 2017 and 2016.
+On March 8, 2019, the Texas Supreme Court upheld the decisions by the lower courts and on June 14, 2019 denied the plaintiff's motion for rehearing thereby ending the case.